peerlibrary/meteor-blaze-components/README.md

 You can extend this method if you want to move the DOM element in a different way, for example, by animating it.
 Make sure you do move it correctly because Blaze will expect it to be there afterwards.

-When [mixins](#mixins-1) provide `moveDOMElement` method, the default implementation calls them in order.
+When [mixins](#mixins-1) provide `moveDOMElement` method, the default component implementation calls them in order.
 Make sure to always verify the state of the DOM before proceeding with mixin's logic.
 Some other mixin might already moved the DOM element.

 <a name="reference_instance_removeDOMElement"></a>